What are vascular studies?

 Foot pain that occurs when sitting or lying down, and is relieved by standing (rest

-If your provider thinks you may have decreased blood flow in your arms, legs, or neck,
+If your healthcare provider thinks you may have decreased blood flow in your arms,

 What are the risks of a vascular study?

 Vascular studies are safe and painless.
 They don’t use radiation.
-And you will likely
+And you likely won't

 Some people may find it uncomfortable to have to lie still on the exam table for the

 You may have other risks depending on your specific health problem.
-Be sure to discuss
+Talk about any

-any concerns with your provider before the test.
+concerns with your healthcare provider before the test.

 Certain factors or conditions may interfere with a vascular study.
 These include: